nikunj22/animated_rating_stars/README.md

 Customize the properties according to your requirements.
 The onChanged callback is called when the rating changes.

-For more examples and usage details, refer to the example directory included with this package.
+For more <a href="https://pub.dev/packages/animated_rating_stars/example">examples</a> and usage details, refer to the <a href="https://pub.dev/packages/animated_rating_stars/example">examples</a> directory included with this package.

 ## Customization